Why you should care

 Because there are hard-liners waiting in the wings.

+Putin is expected to breeze through re-election this month for another six-year term, with no obvious successor in the wings.
 At this point, Prime Minister Dmitry Medvedev is the heir apparent and would ascend constitutionally, at least temporarily, if Putin disappeared tomorrow.
-The Saint Petersburger who rose through the Kremlin while also serving as chairman of the board for state oil giant Gazprom served a term as president from 2008–2012 — with Putin watching closely over his shoulder.
+The St. Petersburger who rose through the Kremlin while also serving as chairman of the board for state oil giant Gazprom served a term as president from 2008-2012 — with Putin watching closely over his shoulder.
 But when Putin returned to the presidency, the somewhat more liberal Medvedev was seen to have not exactly aced his leader-in-waiting test.
 And his political star seems to be falling, leaving the door open for other longtime Putin intimates.

 “Shoigu has never tried to stand out from the crowd — all the more remarkable given that Putin partly owes his presidency to him,” wrote Mikhail Zygar in All the Kremlin’s Men: Inside the Court of Vladimir Putin.
 The two men spent time together at the hockey rink and on wilderness trips.
 Shoigu even helped stage the famous 2009 photo of Putin shirtless atop a horse, according to Zygar.
 In 2012, Putin appointed Shoigu to head the military.